What is Interactive Voice Response (IVR)? How & why to use it

 That means no more complicated software to install, infrastructural changes to implement, or in-house IVR specialists to keep on the payroll.
 This results in reduced costs, better results, and so much less time worrying about system monitoring.

-The straightforward system-agnostic cloud-based approach also opens the door for compatibility with other essential call center features like automatic call distribution (ACD).
+The straightforward, system-agnostic, cloud-based approach also opens the door for compatibility with other essential inbound call center features, such as automatic call distribution (ACD).

 For example, here’s how simple IVR solutions can slot in neatly: